matasarei/GSearch/README.md

 ```

 ##Caching
 This code supports caching.
-You have to set up writable path to allow the class save and process caches ("./cache/" by default).
+You have to set up writable path to allow cache processing ("./cache/" by default).